microsoft/binskim/README.md

 ### Submit Pull Requests

-1. Run `test.cmd` at the root of the enlistment to ensure that all tests pass, and x64 and x86 release builds succeed
+1. Run `BuildAndTest.cmd` at the root of the enlistment to ensure that all tests pass, and x64 and x86 release builds succeed
 2. Submit a Pull Request -- **[Need Help?](https://help.github.com/articles/about-pull-requests/)**

 ## For Users